rubens23/guessing_game/README.md

 +championship rings.
 If the user's guess is equal to 6, the message +that appears is "Wow you got it!".
 If they guess wrong, the message +"Nope!
 Sorry!" comes up.
 That simple.

+Added functionality to ask users their name and then use that information in question, program now also asks if they want to try again if they answer incorrectly, if they say yes they can answer again or they can say no and exit.
+The program still ends if they get the answer right on the first try.